zyrafal/gnosischain.world/.github/ISSUE_TEMPLATE/eth-product-submit.md

 ---
 name: ETH product Submit
-about: We will check and included it to xdai.world
+about: We will check and included it to gnosischain.world
 title: ''
 labels: NewProduct
 assignees: ''